fishsciences/artemis_methods/results/results.md

 Leave-One-Out Information Criteria suggested the `artemis` models fit the data better compared to widely-used alternatives (Table 2).
-Furthermore, when the parameter estimates for each model were used to predict data for a second set of experimental data, the `artemis` models had lower Root Mean Square Error (RMSE) on the predictions.
+Furthermore, when the parameter estimates for each model were used to generate predictions for a second set of experimental data, the `artemis` models had lower Root Mean Square Error (RMSE) on the predictions.

-In a comparison between `artemis` models and a binomial mixed-effects model fit to the same data (Table 3), the binomial data showed both better precision and recall for the in-sample data relative to the `artemis` model (0.92 vs. 0.72 precision; 0.94 vs. 0.88 recall).
+In a comparison between `artemis` models and a binomial mixed-effects model fit to the same data (Table 3), the binomial data had better precision and recall for the in-sample data relative to the `artemis` model (0.92 vs. 0.72 precision; 0.94 vs. 0.88 recall).
 However, when used to classify out-of-sample data, the binomial model's performance